What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 Now that you’ve completed a number of tasks beforehand, you’ll probably find that your new employee’s first day is a lot less stressful.
 What’s more, there will be more time to complete other onboarding tasks which otherwise would have been pushed back to later in the week.

-- Arrange for a coffee or lunch: Have your new employee enjoy coffee or lunch with their team.
+- Arrange for a coffee or lunch: On the company.
 It will help to break the ice and allow both the new employee and the team to get to know each other, making for better working relationships.

 - Training: Start new hires with training on their role, covering basic duties and job responsibilities, company procedures, culture, and health and safety policies.